 Governmental social distancing policy

-In England, from 4 July 2020, you should keep 2m apart where possible, but if you cannot, then reduce the risk by maintaining a 1 metre distance where possible, and take suitable mitigations.
+You should socially distance at an appropriate distance where possible.
+To reduce the risk try maintain a 1 metre+ distance where possible, but if you cannot, take suitable mitigations.
 Operators should review their risk assessment and the controls they have put in place, examples are set out below and in the Department of Transport guidance for operators.

 In Scotland and Wales the 2m rules on social distancing remain.

 Our advice should be read alongside advice and guidance provided by UK Government and Devolved Administrations, Public Health authorities and the Health and Safety Executive.
 On the mainline railway, this guidance is supplemented by agreed safety principles established by the Rail Industry Coronavirus Forum, which the mainline railway industry should apply.

 - Practice and facilitate social distancing, encouraging passengers and employees to maintain social distance where possible.
 Approaches to this should take into account that, if a train is crowded, passengers may become unsettled by regular announcements about social distancing.

 - Drivers should be alone in the cab.
 Where there is a recognised requirement for more than one person to be in a cab to undertake an activity, such as driver assessment, a task-based risk assessment should be implemented.